Bledlow-cum-Saunderton

-Bledlow-cum-Saunderton is a civil parish in the Wycombe district of Buckinghamshire, England.
+Bledlow-cum-Saunderton is a civil parish in Buckinghamshire, England.
 It contains the villages of Bledlow, Bledlow Ridge and Saunderton and the hamlets of Crownfield, Forty Green, Holly Green, Pitch Green, Rout's Green, Saunderton Lee and Skittle Green.
 It had a population of 2,469 according to the 2011 census.
+From 1974 to 2020 it was in Wycombe district, in 2020 it became part of Buckinghamshire district.